Political Rifts and Conservation Consequences

 Strategic Decisions and Friction: Translocating Kakapo to Maud and Little Barrier Islands.

 One common theme was the low cost associated with each decision.
-Little barrier much like Maud was a resource that was available at low cost.
-Cat Control work had recently been completed and it would be a major political win for the department to have cleared an island of cats and finally see Kakapo breed.
+Little Barrier much like Maud was a resource that was available at low cost.
+Cat Control work had recently been completed and it would be a major political win for the Department to have cleared an island of cats and finally see Kakapo breed.

 Little Barrier was an expensive failure.
 Over forty years on and off, Kakapo never once raised chicks without assistance.
 More birds died on the site than were raised, and many birds never gained breeding condition on the island.
 The most notable being Flossie, a female who was present from 1981 - 1996 and again from 2012 - 2023.
-She never once bred on Little Barrier and yet once moved south in 1997 was at least capable of breeding on Maud (becoming the only female to ever do so).
-Once shifted South again she produced in total twelve chicks more than any other recorded female Kakapo.
+She never once bred on Little Barrier and yet once moved south in 1997 was at least capable of breeding while briefly being kept on Maud (becoming the only female to ever do so).
+Once shifted South again, she produced in total twelve chicks more than any other recorded female Kakapo.

 North Island environments were vastly different from Fiordland